 5. Have your mortgage goals changed?

 1. Get Mortgage-Free Faster: If you receive extra cash like an inheritance, tax refund or a work bonus, think about putting it toward your mortgage.
 Every extra dollar you pay down on your mortgage saves you money in interest and knocks time off your amortization.

 2. Reduce Your Monthly Payment: Negotiating for a lower interest rate allows you to lower your payments and use those extra dollars to improve cash flow or build a rainy-day fund.

 3. Consolidate Your Debts: Transferring high-cost consumer debt like a credit card balance to a lower interest rate by consolidating it into your mortgage can help you boost your cash flow to build up a savings account.
 It can also help you pay down your debt faster while saving money in interest.

 4. Trade Your Equity Temporarily for a Home Equity Line of Credit (HELOC): A Home Equity Line of Credit can help you access lower-cost funds so you can top up your investments or TFSA contribution for the year.
 It can also help you pay for renovations, vacations, or even free up funds you can gift to your kids or grandkids for a down payment on their own first home.
 These lines of credit can be paid down with flexible terms, and there is typically no penalty to pay them off entirely at any time.

 5. Improve Your Credit Score: Having a strong credit score increases the number of options available to you when it comes to borrowing money.
 Generally, the stronger your credit score, the lower interest you pay when you borrow money, therefore reducing your total cost of borrowing.

 All, some, or none of the above options may be a fit for your family.
-There can certainly be pros and cons to each of the above options depending on your unique circumstance, but knowing what these options are puts you at an advantage if you ever need to make changes to your financial strategy.
+There can certainly be pros and cons to each of the above options depending on your unique circumstance, but knowing what these options are can put you at an advantage if you ever need to make changes to your financial strategy.